LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 or refining existing Prolog concepts.
 Logtalk object-oriented nature also introduces names and concepts that are not common when discussing logic programming semantics.
 We mention here the most relevant ones, notably those where semantics or common practice differ.
+Further details can be found elsewhere in this Handbook.

 **arbitrary goals as directives**
    Although not ISO Prolog Core standard compliant, several Prolog systems accept using arbitrary goal as directives.
 This is not supported in Logtalk source files.
 Always use an ``initialization/1`` to wrap those goals.
+This ensure that any initialization goals, which often have side-effects, are only called if the source file is successfully compiled and loaded.

 **calling a predicate**
    Sending a message to an object is similar to *calling a goal* with the